HumbertoL/jest-expect-message/README.md

 });
 ```

-With `jest-expect-message` this will fail with your custom error message:
+With `jest-27-expect-message` this will fail with your custom error message:

 ```sh
   ● returns 2 when adding 1 and 1